Spark is the place to tell your true story.

 There are only three rules at Spark:

 Each night is themed.
-Our host will introduce the theme, then come around to say hello and see if you want to tell a story.
-We usually have three acts of three stories each.
+Our host will introduce the theme, then invite audience members to come on stage.
+We usually have three acts of three or four stories each.
 After the show, there’s time to chat to the storytellers and other members of the audience.

 Just turn up!
-When you arrive, speak to the host and they’ll put your name down for a slot.
+When you arrive, speak to the host and they’ll write your name down for a slot.
+Or you can sign up in the interval – although slots disappear fast on busy nights.

 A great story involves a transition of some kind.
 By the end of the story the main character – that’s you – has revealed something that was unknown at the start.

 Think about what triggers a transition.
-It’s were the drama comes in, the unexpected event that puts you to the test, turns the heat up or demands that you step up.
-It could be the day you got stuck in a lift, lost your passport, discovered your partner was having an affair, or even the day you forgot to close the fridge door.
+That’s where the drama comes in – the unexpected event that puts you to the test, turns the heat up or demands that you make a change.
+It could be the day you got stuck in a lift, lost your passport, bagged your dream job or discovered your partner was having an affair.

-Like this: “His eyes looked straight at me and his face went from pink to red to crimson.”
+Like this: “He looked straight at me and his face went from pink to red to crimson.”

 Instead of like this: “I could tell he was really angry.”